pulsejet/banner-warn/README.md

 # Roundcube Banner Warn

-Displays a warning to roundcube users under some contexts.
+Displays avatars in message list and banner warnings to roundcube users under some contexts.

+## Name of this plugin
+This plugin is named as such for historical reasons.
+The chief functionality currently is showing avatars beside the message list, and banner warnings are displayed for individual emails as well.

 ## Types of warnings
 * Email originating from outside your organization